MariyamSiddiqui/Investigating-Netflix-Movies/README.md

 # Investigating-Netflix-Movies
 In this project, we analyze Netflix's movie dataset to focus specifically on movies released in the 1990s (from 1990 to 1999).
+The goal is to explore the distribution of movie durations during that decade and identify how many short action movies were made.
+A short movie is defined as one with a duration of less than 90 minutes.
+Using data filtering, cleaning, and visualization, we aim to gain insights into movie trends from the 1990s.